Virtual SIM Cards: What They Are & How Fraudsters Use Them

 The consequences of SIM swapping attacks cover a wide range.
 At the lighter end, pranksters just want to show off their hacking skills.
 Others use it to take hold of valuable Instagram handles.

-But of course, the end goal of organised criminals is to access digital wallets or financial details, and to drain the accounts of money.
+But of course, the end goal of organized criminals is to access digital wallets or financial details and to drain the accounts of money.

-As you can imagine, this opens the door to endless phishing and social engineering possibilities.
-Combined with advances in audio deep fakes, it should be enough for an organisation to be extra vigilant about confirming anything via phone call or SMS.
+As you can imagine, this opens the door to endless phishing and social engineering attacks.
+Combined with advances in audio deep fakes, it should be enough for an organization to be extra vigilant about confirming anything via phone call or SMS.

 It should now be clear that checking a phone number isn’t enough to guarantee your users’ identity.
 But what about hidden metadata that can be gathered via enrichment?

-This is exactly what the SEON Intelligence tool lets you verify, using a number of features:
+This is exactly what SEON lets you verify, using a number of features:

 - CNAM, or Caller Name Delivery: this technical check is requested to the telephone company.
 It helps us compare the subscriber’s full name and compare it to the caller ID.
 We can already begin flagging unmatching data here.